This Mediterranean lentil salad is healthy and very easy to make. Loaded with delicious vegetables, this salad is ready in about 30 minutes!

 - Tomatoes: Roma tomatoes work well for this recipe.
 Use firm tomatoes so you can chop them easily.

-- Parsley: Both flat leaf or curly parsley would work in this recipe.
+- Herbs: For this recipe use parsley and dill.
+Both flat leaf or curly parsley would work in this recipe.

 When it comes to making salads, I try to use the freshest ingredients I can find since vegetables are going to be used raw and need to have great quality and taste.
 You can shop for organic veggies or visit your local farmers market for good vegetables.

 Lentils come in so many colors, shapes and sizes.
-The typical green lentils would work well for this recipe since they hold they’re shape and are easy to stir and mix.
+The typical green lentils would work well for this recipe since they hold they're shape and are easy to stir and mix.
 You can find green lentils at any supermarket.
+You can also use brown lentils for this recipe but not red lentils since they lose their shape when cooked and become mushy.
 Read more about different types of lentils on The Kitchn.

 Are lentils gluten free?